shriram1056/local-env-code/README.md

 made with chakra-ui, express, graphQL and next-js

 **with organiztions developing their own internal software for communication, there is a huge need for developer to make them.
-That inspired me to create this website, which I'm hoping to use to impress my future boss, no but seriously with minimal changes this project can be converted into a full-fledged blog or voting website.**
+That inspired me to create this website, which I'm also hoping to use to impress my future boss, no but seriously with minimal changes this project can be converted into a full-fledged blog or voting website.**

 ### The purpose of this project is to learn and practice concepts related to:<br />
 > * Building a GraphQL API